ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : unit = ()
 ```

-How does the `distribute` function work?
-The key is in the first two patterns.
+The first two patterns hold the key to how the `distribute` function works.
 The first pattern is `Times (e1, Plus (e2, e3))`, which matches expressions of
 the form `e1 * (e2 + e3)`.
 The right-hand side of this first pattern is the
 equivalent of `(e1 * e2) + (e1 * e3)`.
 The second pattern does the same thing,